LindsayBurke-NJIT/aeroRatioCalculator/README.md

 # aeroRatioCalculator
-This is a calculator created for the NJIT Flylanders SAE Aero Team\n Its purpose is to calculate the volume ratio, aspect ratio, and taper ratio given other variables.\n To run the application, go to the dist folder and run the executable python script.
+This is a calculator created for the NJIT Flylanders SAE Aero Team Its purpose is to calculate the volume ratio, aspect ratio, and taper ratio given other variables.
+To run the application, go to the dist folder and run the executable.